RajiReddy1217/Excel-FNP-Sales-Analysis/README.md

 # Excel-FNP-Sales-Analysis
-📊 FNP Sales Analysis Dashboard
-This project showcases an interactive Sales Analysis Dashboard built for a flower and gifting brand (FNP).
+📊 FNP Sales Analysis Dashboard project showcases an interactive Sales Analysis Dashboard built for a flower and gifting brand (FNP).
 It provides data-driven insights into customer behavior, sales trends, and product performance using visualization tools.

 🔍 Key Highlights
 Total Orders: 1,000